 Save the Date!
 Are you attending the General Conference in Indianapolis this summer?
-Come to our AAW reception.
-Or you can drop by our booth.
+Come to our AAW reception July 1.
+Drop by our booth for detail.

 AAW in the news Spectrum published a report of AAW's 2019 conference on Domestic Abuse Nov 22, 2019.
 Adventist Today ran two pre-conference notifications.
 April 2, 2019 and a live stream notice just before the conference.
 The Adventist Record also ran an article of Woman of the Year recipient Dr Carole Ferch-Johnson.